PaulAyling/pythonModulesExample/README.md

 To illustrate the different ways to import modules and packages that allow different file management organization in python.

 # Use case
-when you multiple scripts using shared components where you may have many src directories such as below;
+When you multiple scripts using shared components where you may have many src directories, such as below;

 common  {shared modules}